xemlock/filtrex/README.md

 x or y | Boolean or
 x and y | Boolean and
 not x | Boolean not
-x ? y : z | If boolean x, value y, else z
+if x then y else z | If boolean x, value y, else z
 ( x ) | Explicity operator precedence

 Objects and arrays | Description